Welcome to Exarchia

 english, greek, french, german to drop by.(Or you may come here and wonder what I am talking about because the squatters went home and the city took advantage of their indifference and built their parking lot anyway).

-If you love wall art and graffiti or even if you can't stand it, you will find plenty of it in Exarchia where every building is considered a canvas and nothing is sacred, not even good graffiti art which is often defaced by teens who come from the suburbs, spray-cans in hand, to tag every last
+If you love wall art and graffiti or even if you can't stand it, you will find plenty of it in Exarchia where every building is considered a canvas and nothing is sacred, not even good graffiti art which is often defaced by teens who come from the suburbs, spray-cans in hand, to tag

 inch of Athens in a mindless plea that someone, anyone, recognize that they exist.
 Political posters announcing strikes and demonstrations compete with music posters for space and any empty storefront is fair game.
 With rents for shops cheaper than in most areas, because what respectable business would want to be in Exarchia, there are plenty of alternative music shops, one on almost every block it seems, some specializing in heavy metal, others in rare and used vinyl.
-Low rents attract artists and there
+Low rents attract artists and

 are several galleries in Exarchia including Cheap Art at Themistoklkeous and An.
 Metaxa streets, Polixoros Metaixmio at 118 Ippokratous, Pro-Art/M. Lagaki at Kallidromiou 30 all which feature exhibitions by Greek and foreign artists.
 Head shops, herb shops, health food, fast food, and many computer shops as well as the grocery stores, framing galleries, markets, pharmacies and the kind of shops you will find in any section of Athens can be found in Exarchia.
 For those with an interest